Qiskit/RFCs/####-release_cycle.md

     commit id: "tag_0.X.1" tag: "v0.X.1"
 ```

-The main branch is a single development branch from which some bugfixes are ported to the stable branch, from which releases are done.
+The main branch is a single development branch from which some bugfixes are backported to the stable branch, from which releases are done.

-The new release cycle could include:
+The new release cycle will include:

  * [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html)
- * Critical bugfix support for a year or longer
+ * Critical bugfix support for at least one year
  * 6-month transition period for updating to a new major while having support.
  * Non-breaking new features releases in a 3-month cycle (as currently)